jigx-com/jigx-docs/docs/Getting started/Create an app from scratch/Combine the solution_s elements.md

 updatedAt: Fri Feb 21 2025 14:21:29 GMT+0000 (Coordinated Universal Time)
 ---

-In the [Build your first Jigx solution]() steps, you have already built a map using the [jig.default](), added a calendar using the [jig.calendar](), added a new customer form using the [jig.default](), and a customer list using [jig.list]().&#x20;
+In the [Build your first Jigx solution]() steps, you have already built a map using the [jig.default](), added a calendar using the [jig.calendar](), added a new customer form using the [jig.default](), and a customer list using [jig.list]().

-Now you can expand the solution further by using the [jig.composite]() type to group the new customer  jig and the customer list jig into one jig, and add a jig header to the new customer jig.&#x20;
+Now you can expand the solution further by using the [jig.composite]() type to group the new customer  jig and the customer list jig into one jig, and add a jig header to the new customer jig.

 :::hint{type="success"}
-We recommend you build out all the solution steps for the [Create an app from scratch](docId:8SeLgEopqiL70vPoV72WY), as each solution step builds on the previous step until you have a functioning mobile app.&#x20;
+We recommend you build out all the solution steps for the [Create an app from scratch](docId:8SeLgEopqiL70vPoV72WY), as each solution step builds on the previous step until you have a functioning mobile app.
 :::

 ::::VerticalSplit{layout="middle"}